fluree/raft/jepsen-raft/README.md

-make start-nodes              # Start net.async Raft nodes manually make stop-nodes               # Stop all net.async Raft nodes make check-nodes              # Check if net.async nodes are running and healthy make restart-nodes            # Restart all net.async nodes with fresh state make logs                     # Tail logs for all running nodes
+make start-nodes              # Start net.async Raft nodes manually make stop-nodes               # Stop all net.async Raft nodes make check-nodes              # Check if net.async nodes are running and healthy make check-ports              # Check if all required ports are available make restart-nodes            # Restart all net.async nodes with fresh state make logs                     # Tail logs for all running nodes